rizalibnu/sandpack-embedder/README.md

    * Selector or callback that determines where to inject the Sandpack playground.
    * - If string → resolved via `closest(selector)` from code block
-   * - If function → return a DOM element relative to the code block */ injectTarget?: string | ((codeEl: HTMLElement) => HTMLElement | null);
+   * - If function → return a DOM element relative to the code block *
+   * Default: codeSelector's parentElement
+   */
+  injectTarget?: string | ((codeEl: HTMLElement) => HTMLElement | null);

-  /** Controls where the mount node is injected relative to injectTarget. */ injectPosition?: 'before' | 'after' | 'replace' | 'inside';
+  /** Controls where the mount node is injected relative to injectTarget.
+Default: 'after' */ injectPosition?: 'before' | 'after' | 'replace' | 'inside';

   /** Controls visibility of the original code snippet.
 Default: 'false' */